My Cancer Story

 In Houston, I was told that due to the tumor’s location, it could not be removed.
 The initial biopsy was inconclusive.
 I underwent a second biopsy; again, it was inconclusive.
 The primary site was not identified.

 I returned to Las Vegas to start external beam radiation therapy to be followed by a radical neck dissection.
+Upon my return to Las Vegas I had a CT scan.
+The radiologist diagnosed another tumor in my neck and a needle biopsy showed that it, too, was squamous cell carcinoma.
+I returned to Houston.

 0 Comments